Coat of arms of the Royal Borough of Greenwich: 2012 grant

 New arms were granted to replace to borough on 3 January 2012, as it was decided the borough was to become a royal borough that year.
 Originally, the intention was that the borough would receive the royal epithet on 3 January, but this was postponed by one month to 3 February.

 Although much of the 1965 design has been retained, the arms have been altered by the addition of a representation of the Thames.
-The two sixpointed radiated stars from the old arms were replaced by two fivepointed mullets, one hour glass became two and instead of three cannon barrels with a lion's head on each, there is now only one.
+The two six-pointed radiated stars from the old arms were replaced by two five-pointed mullets, one hour glass became two and instead of three cannon barrels with a lion's head on each, there is now only one.
 In addition a crest and supporters were added to the arms: the crest comprises a Tudor Rose and a fouled anchor for royal and maritime connections.
 The supporters are two Roman gods: Jupiter (in Greek called Zeus, a name also used in the blazon) and Neptune (in Greek called Poseidon, but here the blazon uses the English cognate of the Latin name).
 According to the homepage of the borough, the supporters wear a mural crown and a naval crown respectively to represent the borough's historic associations with the British Army and Royal Navy; normally, a mural crown is used in heraldry to represent the civil municipal authority of a town or city and is not connected to the military at all.
 Jupiter is holding an astrolab of a kind constructed by Georg Hartmann, clearly a symbol for the astronomical studies at the Royal Observatory in Greenwich, while Neptune is holding his usual attribute of a trident.

 The helmet is facing forwards, something which usually is reserved for royal arms.
 Special dispensation has been given to the royal borough for this use.
 The same is true for the Tudor rose in the crest, which also is marking the borough's long association with royalty.

 The motto, 'We govern by serving', has been retained from the old arms.